-It’s important to start preparing for you Neurology ST3 Interview early.
-There are certain parts of the interview which candidates may do well in if they are well read in the specialty.
+It’s important to start preparing for your Neurology ST4 Interview early.
+There are certain parts of the interview which candidates can do well in if they are well-read in the specialty.
 Some suggestions are below.
-You may also find our Neurology ST3 Interview Question Bank helpful.
+You may also find our Neurology ST4 Interview Question Bank helpful.

 The Association of British Neurologists (ABN) offers different membership tiers for junior doctors interested in neurology.
 Membership benefits include newsletters updating you on the hot topics in neurology (know about these!) as well as giving you the opportunity to attend their annual meetings (good opportunity to showcase your research).

 Practical Neurology is one of the most important resources for your future neurology training.
 It’s a free journal for members of the ABN and covers many topics important to the neurological curriculum.
 A knowledge of the topics covered here will certainly stand you in good stead if the topic comes up in the clinical case.
 Once more, watch out for hot topics arising here.

 Up To Date also provides information about the current hot topics for 2022-23.